Get twice (or half) the work done

 The top tab can be used to move the window between the left and right sides of the screen.
 You can also move it to the top middle of the screen and make it the current full-screen app.
 If you want to switch to Split View mode, move it to the left or right side of the screen until you see that mode activate, and then release.

 While in Split View, you can change between a 50-50 or 70-30 split by using the tab in the middle of the divider and dragging it left or right.

-To slide the Slide Over app out of view, simply swipe if off the right edge of the screen.
-To bring it back, swipe from the edge of the right hand side of the screen.
+To slide the Slide Over app out of view, simply swipe it off the right edge of the screen.
+To bring it back, swipe from the edge of the right-hand side of the screen.

 The tab at the bottom of the floating window lets you switch between other applications that you’ve recently had open, assuming they support split view.
 You can swipe left or right on it to display the carousel of recent applications.